Noroff-FEU-Assignments/project-exam-1-jonaslod/README.md

 ```

 ## Contributing
-The project is uploaded on a public GitHub repository.
-If you wish to contribute you are welcome to do so.
-I am relatively new to front-end development, and I am sure there are many improvements to be made in the project.
-Be sure to open a pull request so the code can be reviewed.
+If you wish to contribute by sending in feedback, you are welcome to do so.
+I am relatively new to front-end development, and I am sure there are many improvements to be made.
+You are also able to submit code to the project, since the project is uploaded on a public GitHub repository.
+If you want to do so, be sure to open a pull request so the code can be reviewed.

 ## Contact
 [My LinkedIn page](www.linkedin.com)